Source: PEG Africa

 Tracey Austin, Global Head Palladium Impact Investments, is clear that this investment can generate economic and social value: “Palladium Impact Investments is proud to be a part of this syndicate, a pioneering transaction bespoke to the region and the industry.
 We believe that this deal will help to facilitate more renewable energy investments like it in West Africa.”

-For Palladium Impact Investments, the potential for scale is an essential feature of the transaction.
-“Based on the adapted technology underpinning the solar home systems, the combination of co-investors/partners and the active tracking of impact measurement, PEG Africa’s expansion is expected to deliver positive impact for the vast population in West Africa currently unable to access electricity.
-(Tracey Austin, Global Head Palladium Impact Investments).”
+For Palladium Impact Investments, the potential for scale is an essential feature of this transaction.
+Tracey says, “Based on the adapted technology underpinning the solar home systems, the combination of co-investors/partners and the active tracking of impact measurement, PEG Africa’s expansion is expected to deliver positive impact for the vast population in West Africa currently unable to access electricity.”

 PEG’s model is profitable, has positive environmental and social impact, and is scalable, making it an exemplar investee for our vision of Positive Impact.
 Our partnership with the investee and other co-investors strongly supports Palladium Impact Investment’s plans to invest in more growing businesses in West Africa – particularly Ghana, Nigeria, and Cote d’Ivoire.